omniV1/PhilosophyGuesser/README.md

 - Daily challenges focusing on specific philosophical traditions

 ## Educational Value
-PhiloGuessr serves as both an entertaining game and an educational tool, helping users:
+SageSites serves as both an entertaining game and an educational tool, helping users:
 - Connect philosophical ideas with their geographical and historical contexts
 - Learn about the physical settings that influenced great thinkers
 - Discover the global nature of philosophical thought across different cultures and time periods